chefgs/hashicorp_demos/hashiconf_session/HCP-waypoint-TFC-session.md

 - Connect the workspace to your version control system (VCS) by selecting **GitHub** and choosing the Terraform repository you created earlier.
 - Now, configure the workspace to track changes in the repository and automatically trigger runs when updates are made to the code.

+#### Step 3: Pre-requisite

+**Fork the no-code module**

+Fork the no-code repository into your own organization or user space.
+Then, create a new release with a tag named v1.0.0.
+Finally, open the repository in GitHub or clone it locally and open it in your code editor.

 ### Step 4: Configure HCP Waypoint Template

 - HCP Tools Structure, it contains HCP Org > Projects > HCP Waypoint